Top 5 Best Fire Ant Killers (**2022 Review**)

 Indoxacarb is so toxic to fire ants that nearly an entire colony can be wiped out in as little as 2 days.
 This is one of the more expensive baits but it also works the quickest.

-• Kills the colony with 48-72 hours
+Kills colony within 48-72 hours

 Spectracide HG-96849 One Shot Fire Ant Killer